-Months before I had devised a tactic to close the gap when Golden started stretching it out.
-You take it easy on the uphill bits and then sprint on level ground and literally fly down the inclines, and after that the hell with it.
+Months before I had devised a tactic to close the gap when Steve started stretching it out.
+I’d take it easy on the uphill bits and then sprint on level ground and literally fly down the inclines, and after that the hell with it.
 He’s still just as far ahead because he’s doing the exact same thing, except he’s flying uphill as well.

-I finally staggered up to the minaret some minutes after Golden, feeling like Humphrey Bogart at the end of High Sierra.
-Golden looked upset.
+I finally staggered up to the minaret some minutes after Steve, feeling like Humphrey Bogart at the end of High Sierra.
+Steve looked upset.
 The minaret was a climber’s dream, providing said climber had plumber’s helpers for hands.

 The wall averaged about 120 degrees steep and didn’t have a hold on it.

-Golden grew expansive, and gazing over the vast expanse, wondered out loud what it all meant.
+Steve grew expansive, and gazing over the bald expanse, wondered out loud what it all meant.
 I remember Jean Valjean in Les Miserables, saying, “I wish for the superfluous, for the useless, for too much, for that which is not good for anything.”
-I suspect Valjean would have been proud of us just then, panting under that holdless wall, and having realized his wish so perfectly.
+Valjean would have been proud of us just then, sucking wind under that holdless wall.

 “I’d read you your last rites,” I said, “but I don’t know what they are.”